RamonDijkstra/EduQuiz-full/README.md

     - key-race: Original data from EQG-RACE (https://github.com/jemmryx/EQG-RACE)
     - macaw_evaluation_scripts: Scripts to evaluate the experiments on the test data with Macaw-11b
     - processed_data: Combined EQG-RACE with original RACE data
-    - user_centric_expriment: Contains the preprocessing script, result script, user-centric experiment, and results
+    - user_centric_experiment: Contains the preprocessing script, result script, user-centric experiment, and results
     - gpt3_finetune_instructions.txt: Instructions to fine-tune GPT-3
     - macaw_completion.py: Script to perform completion on the test data with Macaw-11b
     - preprocess_data.py: Script to combine EQG-RACE with original RACE data